 The Anti-Racism Policy commits the department to the elimination of all forms of racial discrimination in NSW Government schools.
 It applies to all NSW Public School employees and students, and has implications for each school community.

-Anti-racism education provides schools with a guide for implementing anti-racism education.
+The Anti-racism education policy implementation document provides schools with a guide for implementing anti-racism education.
 It describes racism in Australia and its effects in schools.

 The policy requires that every school has an Anti-Racism Contact Officer who plays an important role in assisting the principal to implement three major aspects of the policy: